NolanK/advent-of-code-2024-d19/README.md

 Only the final / current version runs (the others hang due to time complexity), but testing the old versions are still possible by commenting out the approproriate version [here](/index.ts).

+### Update (2026/05/06)
+I was able to eventually solve this challenge by reworking the approach and changing what to cache on.
+The [final version]([/Final-Version](#final-version)) shows this new approach, successfully completing parts 1 and 2.

 ## How to Run
 You can run the latest version of my attempt by running the tyepscript / node program: